The London Canal Museum welcomes visitors of all ages and abilities.

 one adult present except in the rare situation of serious injury where any

-delay in providing urgent first-aid pending the arrival of medical aid would be
+delay in providing urgent first-aid pending the arrival of medical aid

-accepts responsibility for ensuring that child protection issues are taken
+who in turn accepts responsibility for ensuring that child

-seriously and any incidents or suspected incidents are thoroughly investigated
+protection issues are taken seriously and any incidents or suspected

-and appropriate action taken.
+incidents are thoroughly investigated and appropriate action taken.

 - We involve teachers, parents and carers whenever possible in the

-museum's work with children.
+museum's work with children and vulnerable adults;

 - We require our staff and volunteers to be good role models and they

-- We avoid the following unacceptable practices both for the protection
+We avoid the following unacceptable practices both for the protection

-- Spending excessive time with individual young people
+- Spending excessive time with individuals;

-- Engaging in rough play, horseplay, or games of physical contact.
+- Engaging in rough play, horseplay, or games of physical contact;

-- Being closeted in a toilet or any private room with an
+- Being closeted in a toilet or any private room with an individual child or vulnerable adult;

 - Physical restraint, other than to prevent danger to the child or